A Guide to Low Blood Pressure (Hypotension)

 • Nausea

-How to manage low blood pressure
+How to manage hypotension

-If your medication is causing low blood pressure, your doctor or healthcare provider may recommend changing or stopping the medication or lowering the dose.
+If your medication is causing low blood pressure, your doctor or healthcare provider may recommend changing or stopping the medication, or lowering the dose.
 It’s important that you don’t change or stop taking your medication without first talking to a physician.

 • Staying hydrated by drinking more water and cutting down on alcohol.
-Water increases the blood volume in the body, while alcohol is dehydrating and can contribute to lower blood pressure.

 • Avoid sitting or standing for long periods, and don’t sit with your legs crossed.

 • Get moving with at least 30 minutes of moderate physical activity every day.
 Exercise can be beneficial for hypotension as it helps to improve circulation.
-Remember to warm up and cool down properly, drink plenty of water and avoid exercising in hot, humid conditions.

 • Try compression stockings to improve circulation and encourage blood flow from the legs to the heart.
-A 2006 study showed that compression stockings were an effective way to reduce symptoms in older patients with progressive orthostatic hypotension.

 Medication that can reduce low blood pressure